ptomulik/testmd/README.md

-The `Puppet::Util::RepoUtil` class abstracts CLI commands used to access repository caches/databases and is inherited by several classes implementing particular type of repositories (providers).
+The `Puppet::Util::RepoUtil` class abstracts CLI commands used to access repository caches/databases and is inherited by several classes implementing particular types of repositories (providers).
 The user actually operates on providers, that is on subclasses of `Puppet::Util::RepoUtil`.
 Each *repoutil provider* shall correspond to an appropriate [package provider](http://docs.puppetlabs.com/references/latest/type.html#package) from puppet core (note, not all puppet providers are covered here).
 For example, there is `Puppet::Util::RepoUtils::Apt` class (`:apt` repoutil) which corresponds to `:apt` package provider.
 To retrieve appropriate repoutil, you should use one of the methods from `Puppet::Util::RepoUtils` described below.
 Methods within `Puppet::Util::RepoUtil` (and descendants) may be used to operate on a single repository.

 Methods within `Puppet::Util::RepoUtils` are twofold.
 Some of them are provided